-- Laboratory testing is helpful to confirm a diagnosis of COVID-19 infection - Testing is performed in the same way as testing for influenza.
-A viral swab is collected from the throat and nasopharynx.
-Only one swab is used to collect both samples, with the throat site sampled first. - When testing is performed, ensure the correct swab type is taken (viral swab), sealed tightly to prevent leakage and it is appropriately labelled with two matching resident identifiers on both the swab and request form, to include the resident's name and date-of-birth (DOB).
+- When testing is performed, ensure the correct swab type is taken (viral swab), sealed tightly to prevent leakage and it is appropriately labelled with two matching resident identifiers on both the swab and request form, to include the resident's name and date-of-birth (DOB).
 Ensure that the name and contact details for the resident's doctor are on the request form, together with the address of the RCF and any other contact details required.
 These should include the name and telephone number (mobile preferably) for the designated person who will receive the laboratory result clearly visible on the request form.
 Deliver the sample to the testing laboratory as soon as possible.
-Confirm in advance that you are sending the sample to the designated laboratory to perform the test for your RCF and that samples taken from residents of RCF are being prioritised for testing, particularly in a suspected outbreak. - Current laboratory tests are accurate but no diagnostic test is perfect.
+Confirm in advance that you are sending the sample to the designated laboratory to perform the test for your RCF and that samples taken from residents of RCF are being prioritised for testing, particularly in a suspected outbreak. - Current PCR based laboratory tests are accurate but no diagnostic test is perfect.
 If a test result comes back as "SARS-CoV-2 not detected" and the resident remains unwell with no alternative diagnosis, then a diagnosis of COVID-19 is still possible.
 If there is any concern, the resident's condition should be discussed with their doctor.
-Additional information is available in the section on Duration of Transmission Based Precautions
+Additional information is available in the section on Duration of Transmission Based Precautions - Testing for infection by another method called antigen testing is now also used in some situations.
+Antigen testing is generally less likely to detect virus at low levels than PCR testing.

-4 General measures to prevent a COVID-19 outbreak during the pandemic require support of a team, including an on-site IPC link-practitioner and a liaison person on each unit in the RCF
+4 General measures to prevent a COVID-19 outbreak during the pandemic